 How long does it take for results to arrive?

 This Author (AW™) finds this question impossible to answer.
-Since both collection, and interpretation procedures vary between collection agencies.
-Certainly This Author CANNOT speak on behalf of these institutions.
-However it is generally safe to assume that the more elaborate, “advanced”, or “detailed” panels ~ the longer time needed for reporting and interpretation.
-These are usually reflected by the marked increase of asking cost.
+Since both collection, and interpretation procedures vary widely inbetween collector agencies.
+However it is generally safe to assume that the more elaborate, “advanced”, or “detailed” the panels requested ~ the longer time needed for reporting and interpretation.

-The fastest response This Author witnessed (by either I-Screen or I-Medical) was one (1) full day turn around for a result to be submitted.
+The “fastest” response This Author witnessed (by either I-Screen or I-Medical) was one (1) full day turn around for a result to be submitted.
 Unexpectedly; reporting turn-around feedback, may also falls on a weekend.
-This experience is noted only with I-Medical.
+Although this experience is noted only with I-Medical.

 What else should I be aware of when ordering these tests?